 7. Okiku Doll

 Collecting dolls is a common thing, but what if it turns out that your doll’s hair continues to grow?
 Wouldn’t that be strange?
 That’s what happens to Okiku doll.
 This doll’s appearance is just like other dolls, nothing unusual at a glance.
 The doll is 40cm and is shaped like a girl in kimono with shiny black eyes.
 What’s strange is, Okiku’s hair grows by itself.
 Although there is a tradition to cut the hair to shoulder length, the hair will still grow.
 According to its origin, this doll was bought by a man to be given to his sister named Okiku, and she really cherished the doll.
 But, one-day Okiku experienced a severe injury, she died, and the doll was buried along with her body.
-Maybe the doll became cursed and the hair keeps growing.
+Maybe the doll was cursed so the hair keeps growing.

 This flat face ghost, Nopperabou in Japanese, is a ghost with an ordinary human figure but a flat face.
 This ghost often appears friendly at first.
 The ghost will cover its face with a hand-held fan when interacting with other people so they do not realize who is they are talking to.
-When this person is off guard, the ghost will show its face and scare people until they run in fear.
+When their prey is off guard, the ghost will show its face and scare people until they run in fear.

 Those are some very famous urban stories from ancient times to the modern era.
 What would you do if you met these ghosts?
 Whether you believe it or not, my advice is to be vigilant!
 Greetings from the other side!